 The PA Supreme Court’s Inaction – Intentional or Not – Empowers Bullies & Enriches Unethical Lawyers

-While the UPEPA law has been passed with strong bi-partisan support, the Institute of Free Speech explains that key provisions “will only go into effect if the state Supreme Court allows them.”
+While the UPEPA law has been passed with strong bi-partisan support, the Institute for Free Speech explains that key provisions “will only go into effect if the state Supreme Court allows them.”

-Evidently, the Supreme Court of Pennsylvania hasn’t gotten around to allowing them.
+Evidently, one year and a half later, the Supreme Court of Pennsylvania still hasn’t gotten around to allowing them.

-Those key provisions, according to the Institute of Free Speech, include Suspension of Court Proceedings Upon an Anti-SLAPP Motion and Burden of Proof on Plaintiff to Defeat an Anti-SLAPP Motion.
+Those key provisions, according to the Institute for Free Speech, include Suspension of Court Proceedings Upon an Anti-SLAPP Motion and Burden of Proof on Plaintiff to Defeat an Anti-SLAPP Motion.

 What does that mean in practical terms?